 Allocation and Distribution of Trust Assets

-Once you have identified who the beneficiaries are, you can proceed with allocating and distributing the trust assets.
-Before distribution, you are advised to provide a Notice To Beneficiaries under California Probate Code §16461(c)(3) and a Beneficiary Release.
-Also, California Probate Code §16063 requires that you inform a recipient of an account that they may petition the court pursuant to California Probate Code §17200 to obtain a court review of the account and of the acts of the trustee.
-Claims for breach of trust are barred after the expiration of three years from the date the recipient receives an account or report disclosing facts giving rise to the claim.
+Once the beneficiaries are identified, the trustee can proceed with allocating and distributing the trust assets.
+Before distribution, the trustee should provide a Notice To Beneficiaries under Probate Code § 16461(c)(3) and a Beneficiary Release.
+Also, Probate Code § 16063 requires that the trustee inform a recipient of an account that they may petition the court pursuant to Probate Code § 17200 to obtain a court review of the account and of the acts of the trustee.
+Claims for breach of trust are barred after the expiration of 3 years from the date the recipient receives an account or report disclosing facts giving rise to the claim.

-A trustee is required to report and account no less often than annually California Probate Code §16060, et seq., requires the report and account to be in a certain form and contain certain notices.
+A trustee is required to report and account at least once per year.
+California Probate Code § 16060, et seq., also requires the report and account to be in a certain form and contain certain notices.

 An account must contain the following information:

 - A statement of receipts and disbursements of principal and income that have occurred during the last complete fiscal year of the trust or since the last account.

 - A statement of the assets and liabilities of the trust as of the end of the last complete fiscal year of the trust or since the last account.

 - The trustee’s compensation for the last complete fiscal year of the trust or since the last account.